khanhthanhdev/Theory2Manim/README.md

 ```
 Fill in the API keys according to the model you wanted to use.

 5. Configure Python path.
-Note that you need to do
+Note that you need to configure the python path to make it work.
+Otherwise you may encounter import issues (like not being able to import src etc.)
 ```shell
 export PYTHONPATH=$(pwd):$PYTHONPATH
 ```

-To make it work.
-Otherwise you may encounter import issues.
+Look at the FAQ section in this README doc if you encountered any errors.

 ### Supported Models
 <!--You can customize the allowed models by editing the `src/utils/allowed_models.json` file.
 This file specifies which `model` and `helper_model` the system is permitted to use.-->
 The model naming follows the LiteLLM convention.
 For details on how models should be named, please refer to the [LiteLLM documentation](https://docs.litellm.ai/docs/providers).

 ### Generation (Single topic)
 ```shell